tokenika/tokenika.github.io/WarsawBlock.md

 1. Our background.
 (2 minutes) (TM/DW)
 2. Quick survey "State of the blockchain today".
 (5 minutes) (TM/DW)
+3. What do decentralized applications require?
+(2 minutes) (JZ)
-3. Major problems facing the crypto-space as of 2017.
+4. Major problems facing the crypto-space as of 2017.
 (5 minutes) (JZ)
    * Scalability
    * High & unpredictable transaction fees
    * Private key security